 180g good quality milk chocolate, melted and cooled slightly

 - PROCESS -

-Allow to freeze for an additional hour or so before eating.
-Store leftovers in an airtight container in the freezer.
+Store leftovers in an airtight container in the fridge.

 Thank you so much to Filippo Berio for sponsoring this post!
 All opinions are my own.